-The West Texas A&M University Mechanical Engineering Program has the following objectives.
+The West Texas A&M University Environmental Engineering Program has the following objectives.
 During the first few years after graduation, engineers from the program will:

 Faculty members use the program educational outcomes to develop the topics covered and assignments in each course.
-By the time of graduation, mechanical engineering students will demonstrate competence in:
+By the time of graduation, environmental engineering students will demonstrate competence in:

 a. ability to apply knowledge of mathematics, science and engineering;